Melissa McCarthy Returns To ‘SNL’ As Sean Spicer, Shows Off Ivanka-Brand Heels

 — Saturday Night Live (@nbcsnl) February 12, 2017

-“I would like to announce that I’m calm now,” she continued, saying she would refrained from swearing because “that’s the old Spicey and this is the new Spicey.”
+“I would like to announce that I’m calm now,” she continued, saying she would refrain from swearing because “that’s the old Spicey and this is the new Spicey.”

 “I’m going to open it up to questions,” the “new Spicey “said.
 “And I’m probably going to freak if you ask stupid ones.
 Speaking of freak and stupid ones, Glenn Thrush, New York Times, go!”

-She took questions about the 9th Circuit Court of Appeals decision on February 9 that upheld the temporary restraining order on Trump’s executive order banning people from seven Muslim majority countries from entering the U.S.
+She took questions about the 9th Circuit Court of Appeals decision on February 9 that upheld the temporary restraining order on Trump’s executive order banning people from seven Muslim-majority countries from entering the U.S.

 She explained that “extreme vetting” is necessary because of terror attacks that the media have conspired to cover up.
 Attempting at one point to explain how the Trump administration’s new process of “extreme vetting” works, SNL’s Spicer used Barbie dolls and an action figure to demonstrate.